walamsyah/quiz-master/README.md

-# Quiz Master
+## What is This?

-This is awesome Rails application for playing quizes.
+This is awesome Rails application for fun playing quizzes.

-You can categorizing your quiz to make easy manage.
-Every quiz will have question and answer with custom ordering position.
-Sound cool uh!
-Lets play!
+## Features

+* Search quizzes with Full Text Search feature from PostgreSQL

+* Latest quizzes

+* Popular quizzes

+* User quiz playing history with the results

+* User sign in and sign up

+* User can change their profile and password

+* Admin dashboard for manage: Quizzes, Questions, Users

+* Ordering position for questions

+* Have user roles for easy manage users

 ## Requirements:

-* Ruby 2.3.x
+* Ruby 2.4.x

 * Rails 5.1.x